roahmlab/RAPTOR/Coding/README.md

 This repo is coded in the KISS (Keep it stupid and simple) principle.
 There're private functions or members in any classes.
 Any results are stored as class members so that they can directly accessed by others.

+Readers can refer to `Examples/Kinova/include/KinovaOptimizer.h` and `Examples/Kinova/include/KinovaOptimizer.cpp` as a starting point to understand the structure.

 There are several stages of implementation:

 ### Trajectories